ellisalgernon/PS-tmp/README.md

       * `DisplayTweaks settings for Frame Generation (CS or ENB)`
       * ![image](https://github.com/user-attachments/assets/23fa558c-8a82-49dc-87ef-edf20fbec9f5)

+> If you experience noticeable <ins>**input lag**</ins> while using Frame Generation at lower frame rates, you may want to turn it off.
+It works best when the game runs at a steady 60 FPS and is interpolated up to 120 FPS.

+Want it even more concise or formatted for release notes or settings tooltips?

 ## 4.7 Optional Mods and Modifications
 In MO you will notice a separator called `Optional Packages`, under which you will find mods that are not enabled by default.
 If you want to use any of them: Enable them, and check for errors (triangle in top right of MO) in case you missed any that need to be activated together.
 Then go to `tools -> plugin tools -> sync plugins` to send the newly enabled plugins to the appropriate spot in the load order.